 Based on official population estimates and population projections, this briefing examines the impact of migration on recent and future UK demographic trends.

-• More than half (60%) of the increase of the UK population between 2001 and 2020 was due to the direct contribution of net migration.
+- More than half (60%) of the increase in the UK population between 2004 and 2022 was due to the direct contribution of net migration.

 More…